 - The adoptive family’s race and age

 - How many children you’d like them to have

 - And more

-Your preferences take priority when it comes to finding an adoptive family.
-Once you’ve filled out the adoptive family preferences form to the best of your ability, your adoption specialist can start showing you different adoptive family profiles who meet your expectations.
+Once you’ve filled out the adoptive family preferences form, your adoption specialist can start showing you different adoptive family profiles with qualities you admire.

-Prospective birth mothers often ask if they’ll be paid for adoption.
-While this won’t necessarily be the case, most women considering an adoption can receive financial assistance.
+Prospective birth mothers often wonder if they’ll be paid for adoption.
+While this won’t necessarily be the case, most women considering adoption will receive financial assistance.
 This type of financial assistance is referred to as your living expenses.

-When you complete this form, your adoption specialist will determine whether you can receive assistance for:
+When you complete this form, your adoption professional will determine whether you can receive assistance for the following: